-Following we will outline the steps for converting the optical signals modulated on the Industrial Fiber Optic laser to electrical signals.
-Because we do not know what receiver you will be using to convert the optical signal on the laser beam, please refer to that receiver's instruction manual as directed in the procedure below.
+We will outline the steps for using a microphone with your Industrial Fiber Optics diode laser.
+Because we don't know what receiver you will use to convert the optical signal on the laser beam to sound, please refer to that receiver's instruction manual as directed in the procedure below.

-- Check to ensure that the signal inputs you plan to use do not exceed the specifications in the Operational Information section of this manual. - 2.
-Turn off all power to the source which will provide the modulation input to the laser. - 3.
-Push the laser's beam stop to its closed position, and make sure the ON/OFF switch is OFF.
-(The button should be extended and the pilot light no longer illuminated.) - 4.
-Insert the digital or video plug into the appropriate jack on the rear of the laser.
-(The ground with these types of jacks established because it is a two conductor cable.) - 5.
-Point the laser toward a wall or other non-reflecting dull surface. - 6.
-Set up your laser receiver, referring to its manual for operating procedures. - 7.
+- 1. Complete Steps 1 through 10 on page 10. - Push the beam stop to its closed position, and make sure the laser's ON/ OFF switch is OFF.
+(The button should be extended and the pilot light no longer illuminated.) - 3.
+Plug the 3.5 mm plug on the end of the microphone cord into the 3.5 mm audio jack. - 4.
+Point the laser toward a wall or other non-reflecting dull surface. - 5.
+Set up your laser receiver, referring to its manual for operating procedures. - 6.
 Press the ON/OFF switch (SW) on the control panel of the laser.
-The laser now should be on, as indicated by the pilot light. - 8.
-Turn on the power to the signal source. - 9.
-The amplitude of the exiting laser light should now be modulating according to the input signals.
-(You may not visibly see any brightness change in the laser beam.) - 10.
-Rotate the laser beam stop's handle upward, to its open position. - 11.
-Target the laser beam on the light detector found on the laser receiver. - 12.
-Position the receiver or laser as needed, so the laser light beam strikes the center of the receiver detector. - 13.
-Adjust the gain on the laser receiver as required to receive signals.
+The laser now should be on, as indicated by the pilot light. - 7.
+Rotate the beam stop's handle upward, to its open position. - 8.
+Target the laser beam on the light detector found on the laser receiver. - 9.
+Position the receiver or laser as needed, so the laser light beam strikes the center of the receiver detector. - 10.
+If a high-pitched squeal is produced by the laser receiver and speaker, reduce the volume at the receiver. - 11.
+Speak into the microphone.
+If you cannot hear yourself, bring the microphone closer to your mouth and/or increase laser receiver volume.